postmannen/steward/README.md

 All code in this repository are to be concidered not-production-ready.
 The code are the attempt to concretize the idea of a purely async management system where the controlling unit is decoupled from the receiving unit, and that that we know the state of all the receiving units at all times.

+## Features

+- Send a message with some command or event to some node and be sure that the message is delivered.
+If for example the network link is down, the message will be retried until succesful.

+- Error messages can or will be sent back to the central upon failure.

+- The handling of all messages is done by spawning up a process for the handling in it's own thread, this allows us for individually keep the state for each message both in regards to ACK an Errors handled all within the thread that was spawned for owning the message (if that made sense ??).

+- Processes for handling messages on a host can and might be automatically restarted upon failure, or asked to just terminate and send a message back to the operator that something have gone seriously wrong.
+This is right now just partially implemented to test that the concept works.

+- Processes on the publishing node for handling incomming messages for new nodes will automatically be spawned when needed if it does not already exist.

+- Publishers will potentially be able to send to all nodes.
+It is the subscribing nodes who will limit where and what they will receive from.

+- More will come.
+In active development.

 ## Concepts/Ideas

 ### Terminology